ekn394/KPL-Intro-to-Git-and-GitHub/Student_FAQs_Lesson3.md

 ### #24 Optional - Make the Coins Yellow, extra credit assigment.

-First look through the <code>git log</code> to find the commit with the message 'Add color'.
-Although it was referring to the ship and asteroids, it will tell us how things are given colour in this game.
+First look through the <code>git log</code> to look for a clue about where to even start.
+I do remember there being a commit message called "Add color" so that sounds like a good place to start.
+Use <code>git log</code> to find the commit with the message 'Add color'.
+Although it was referring to the ship and asteroids, it will tell us how things are given colour in this game which will be helpful..

 ![image](https://user-images.githubusercontent.com/12129459/132584480-0d4d9ef1-ec56-4fc0-8932-053ba5868c5e.png)